epiccoleman/advent_of_code_ex/notes_2021.md

 ## notes - 2021

+## day 13
+well well well, if it isn't another excuse to work on Grid2D... :)

 ## day 12
 That was a hard one.
 The twist here turned out to be fairly tricky.
 Some ugliness in the solution but overall pretty cool.
 Need to remember that this has code for de-nestification of big ol' nasty lists.